BilllyMacc/ics211-fall2014/src/morea/introduction/reading-syllabus.md

 ## Academic Honesty:

 Students are required to complete and submit their own work.
-Sharing files, duplicating disks, using another student’s disk, copying, plagiarism, or other such acts will not be tolerated and are subject to penalties including a grade of “F” for the course.
+Sharing files, duplicating disks, using another student's disk, copying, plagiarism, or other such acts will not be tolerated and are subject to penalties including a grade of "F" for the course.
 Refer to Academic Dishonesty in the Student Conduct Code for additional information.

-## The Maka‘ala Program:
+## The Maka'ala Program:

 At Leeward CC we want every student to be successful.
-The Maka‘ala Program is a campus-wide effort that seeks to support students early in the semester when they first begin experiencing difficulty in a class.
+The Maka'ala Program is a campus-wide effort that seeks to support students early in the semester when they first begin experiencing difficulty in a class.
 If I feel that you are having difficulty in my class within the first few weeks of the semester (e.g. missing class, missing assignments, or low test scores) I may refer you to the program.
 I will notify you about my intention to refer you to the program.
-Once referred, the Maka‘ala Program will:
+Once referred, the Maka'ala Program will:

 Send an email to your hawaii.edu account to let you know about my referral; and Have a counselor follow up with you by phone or by email to find out what kinds of help you might need, to connect you with the necessary resources, and to help you devise a strategy for success.